Abraham Shapiro Academic Complex, MS 022

 Danielle Igra's research areas include the Pedagogy of Teacher Education and the Teaching of English Language Arts.
-She currently teaches Fundamentals of Teaching, Pedagogy of English, and Reflective Teaching.
+She currently teaches Introduction to Teaching and Learning, Pedagogy of English, Student Voice and Discourse.
+She advises students who are taking the Teacher Education pathway to secondary school licensure.
 Before coming to Brandeis, Igra worked at Stanford University, where she also earned a PhD in teacher education, an MA in English, and an MA in teaching.
 Igra taught high school English for nine years in public schools and has taught in graduate programs in secondary, elementary and early childhood education.
-As a teacher development and research consultant she has worked in the fields of literacy, large scale assessment, higher education and Jewish education.
+As a teacher development and research consultant, she has worked in the fields of literacy, large scale assessment, higher education and Jewish education.

 Rachel Kramer Theodorou has been a classroom elementary and ESL teacher for more than 20 years in both public and private schools.
 Alongside her practical work, Rachel consults with Waltham Public Schools, MATSOL, EDCO and the Waltham Family School on matters ranging from instructional practices for teaching English Learners, to promoting ESL teacher leadership in professional development, and in methods for forging productive family relationships between school and home.